Commission to Dismantle Racism and Discrimination

 Tuscarora Language Teacher, Caitlin Philips joined us at coffee hour on March 19.
 Caitlin shared with us her efforts in keeping the Tuscarora language alive.
 She teaches at the Tuscarora Indian School in Niagara-Wheatfield, and works tirelessly to raise awareness about the importance of protecting and safeguarding Native American cultural traditions.
 Part of her presentation touched on the abuses of forced assimilation suffered by Indigenous people throughout American history.

-Field trip to the Niagara Falls Underground Railroad Heritage Center: our Visitor Experience Specialist, Jasiah Jackson, conducted an informative and engaging tour with great enthusiasm, offering plenty of time for questions and offering deeper perspectives.
+Niagara Falls Underground Railroad Heritage Center field trip.
+Our Visitor Experience Specialist, Jasiah Jackson, conducted an informative and engaging tour with great enthusiasm, offering plenty of time for questions and offering deeper perspectives.
 The museum has acquired several primary sources that tell the story of how the sin of slavery continues to impact us today, and the hopes and dreams of all freedom seekers, past and present.

 Read Bishop Sean’s pastoral letter, written in the wake of the killing of George Floyd by police officers in 2020.
 Bishop Sean asks that we pray and work for an end to racial inequality, saying “…together, we can do the work of repenting of white supremacy and racism, committing ourselves to holy change and the peace of God which passes all understanding.”
 This letter was the springboard to the formation of the Diocesan Commission to Dismantle Racism and Discrimination.